 Price Comparisons: You can use their browser icon to search for products, use the Wikibuy website shopping tools or see the deals on Amazon products.
 Each of these wasy will show you a list of options for a product to help you find the best deal.

-Price Tracking: You can add products to your account and Wikibuy will keep an eye on the pricing and send you notifications if you want so you can buy the item when the price is low.
+Price Tracking: You can track products with Wikibuy and it will keep an eye on the pricing and send you notifications if you want so you can buy the product when the price is low.

 Wikibuy Credits: You can earn credits every time you shop and click the Wikibuys credit notification when you shop.
 The more credits you get – the more gift cards you can buy through their site.

-Augmented Reality App: One of their coolest features is on the iPhone app – it is an augmented reality function that will help you see how an item will look in your home.
+Augmented Reality App: One of their coolest features is on the iPhone app – it is an augmented reality function that will help you see how something will look in your home.
 This is only available on the app!

 An Example Of Wikibuy With Amazon